 NHLA Conference Scholarships

-To encourage first-time attendance at NHLA Conferences and membership in NHLA, NHLA is offering its members, and non-members, the opportunity to make first-time conference attendance possible with up to six scholarships.
+To encourage first-time attendance at NHLA Conference and membership in NHLA, NHLA is offering its members and non-members, the opportunity to make first-time conference attendance possible wthi up to six scholarships.

 Each recipient will receive a full conference registration (does not include travel reimbursements) AND one year membership to NHLA for a first time member.